nisbweb/Tick-Tock/README.md

 # Tick-Tock⏳
-Ticktock was a time based competition with both tichnical and non-technical questions.
+Ticktock was a time based competition with both technical and non-technical questions.
 This repository contains the code for the frontend of the webapp.
-This webapp was made with Vue.js,  Buefy (A Bulma based component library for Vue.js) and Firebase (For authentication and storing data).
+This webapp was built with Vue.js,  Buefy (A Bulma based component library for Vue.js) and Firebase (For authentication and storing data).

 ### Setup enviroment variables (**IMPORTANT**)
 The env file contains the environment variables corresponding to the firebase config. (take a look at the firebase.js to get a better idea)